Featured

 Heliofungia actiniformis

 Genus Heliofungia Wells 1966.
 One species.
 Flat, free-living, with large lobed teeth.
-Unusual for its tentacles looking like a giant anemones, being out most all the time day and night (in the wild most Fungiids are closed up during light hours).
+Unusual for its tentacles looking like a giant anemones, or Euphyllia, being out most all the time day and night (in the wild most Fungiids are closed up during light hours).

 Heliofungia actiniformis (Quoy & Gaimard 1833).
 Vying for single largest polyp amongst corals.
 Colors of tentacles from off-white to brown, blue, gray... with pink or white tips.
 Maldives specimen at right and an image of a symbiotic Periclimenes holthuisi.
 First row below aquarium images.
 N. Sulawesi pix second row.
 The last very stressed.